florian-rieder/if-ukraine-war/README.md

 ### Day 5: Aftermath
 - Dealing with losses
 - Final decisions about staying or leaving
-- Coming to terms with the new reality
+- Coming to terms with the new reality of ongoing war

 ## Key Characters